Saturday 14.7.2018 387km Total: 677km #2 3.5h

 I'm pretty sure the bike got input as make Tiger 800 and model Tiger but I can't really see them making a fuzz about that when exiting the country but I guess I'll find out soon enough.

 It's obvious Triumph doesn't have a great market share in the East.

-So now I've finally managed to get as far to be checked by a customs official.
+So now I've finally managed to get as far as to be checked by a customs official.

 Unfortunately they seem used to bikes taking longer than usual so me and the Finns had been waved aside from the normal queue which we obediently had followed.

-The first time I did when the papers where done was haul the bike it into the normal lane, the Finns where long gone by now and unless I made a hassle for someone I could no longer see any reason why the wouldn't keep me here all day (this tactic sped up our border crossing in Albania 2015 considerably).
+The first time I did when the papers where done was haul the bike back into the normal lane, the Finns where long gone by now and unless I made a hassle for someone I could no longer see any reason why they wouldn't keep me here all day (this tactic sped up our border crossing in Albania 2015 considerably).